Menu

 Low levels of stomach acid, commonly experienced among thyroid patients and especially those on T4-only medications, can contribute to hair loss.
 This is due to stomach acid aiding your ability to digest crucial nutrients and protein used in hair growth.

-I take two tablespoons of apple cider vinegar in a glass of warm water and a digestive enzyme with each meal to aid digestion and stomach acid, helping me to absorb more of those important nutrients from food.
+I take two tablespoons of apple cider vinegar in a glass of warm water and a digestive enzyme with each meal to aid digestion and stomach acid, helping me to absorb more of those important nutrients from food – on guidance from my functional medicine practitioner who determined I had low stomach acid.
 It can be a good idea to drink ACV through a straw, even when it is diluted, to protect your teeth.

 Vitamins and Supplements